Legal weddings in Portugal vs. symbolic ceremony in Spain

 Legal wedding in Portugal

-One of the best things about getting married in Portugal is that it requires minimal to no requirements at all for non-residents.
+One of the best things about getting married in Portugal is that it provides minimal to no requirements at all for non-residents.
 You can have a legal wedding ceremony anywhere you want, and the venue does not need to hold a special wedding license.
 If you want a sunset wedding along the Algarve coast, no problem!
 Legally-binding beach weddings, which is one of the top reasons to get married in Portugal, are allowed here.
-You only need to secure a single requirement, which is the license from the maritime police.
-Don’t worry because this license can be procured without any hassle whatsoever.
+You only need to secure one requirement - a maritime police license which can be secured easily.

 Symbolic ceremony in Spain

 Having a legally-binding wedding in Spain can be a bit complicated because of the strict Spanish legal requirements.
 Unlike in Portugal, the Spanish government does not allow non-residents to have a legal wedding ceremony here unless one of you is a Spanish national or at least a resident for two consecutive years.
 However, that’s not a huge obstacle to picking Spain as a wedding destination.
 Why?
 Read our tip below so you will know why the difficulty of having a legal wedding in Spain is almost a non-factor.

 The choice between having a legal wedding or a symbolic one varies from couple to couple.
 For those who want a legal wedding in a destination with strict requirements, we suggest having a symbolic.

 Get all the legal paperwork done in your home country and hold a simple legal ceremony there if required.
 You can do that before or after traveling to Europe, and then have a symbolic or non-legal wedding in the European destination of your choice.

 With this option, you can do away with all the legal requirements abroad and enjoy a symbolic ceremony in Europe.
 After all, a wonderful ceremony (whether legal or not) in a breathtaking venue is what couples are dying to have when they choose Europe for their destination wedding.